A Guide to Compressors in PA Systems

 Instead of this (or in some cases as well as this), some models have a switch - often on the rear panel - allowing the user to select a nominal operating level of -10dBV or +4dBu.

-• Release time.
-If the gain applied to the signal returns to normal too quickly (the instant the signal falls below the threshold), the effect can be an audible "pumping" or "breathing" as the gain changes.
+If the gain applied to the signal returns to normal too quickly (the instant the signal falls below the threshold), the effect can be an audible ‘pumping’ or ‘breathing’ as the gain changes.
 If it returns to normal too slowly, quieter sounds following the sound that initiated compression can receive insufficient gain.
 Again, the result is audible.
 If attack and release times are both set too fast, the rapid on-and-off effect can make the signal sound distorted.

-• Hard/soft knee.
 Hard knee compression reduces gain abruptly on any signal exceeding the threshold (and not at all on signals below it).
 Soft knee compression introduces gain reduction gradually on signals approaching the threshold, and progressively (up to the ratio set by the user) as they exceed it.
-Most compressors with an "auto" function apply soft knee compression when "auto" is selected.
-"Auto" will usually also override attack and release settings.
+Most compressors with an ‘auto’ function apply soft knee compression when ‘auto’ is selected.
+‘Auto’ will usually also override attack and release settings.

 Most compressors have indicators (normally LED bar-graphs or something similar) to show - in decibels - how big the signal is, and how much the loudest part of the signal has been reduced by the effect of the compressor.